 21. See Red

 Red catches and directs the attention of the viewer.

-Linked with love and heat, red is a color of energy and passion.
+We often link it to love and heat.
+Red is a color of energy and passion.

 22. You Rock

 Rocks and soil build and shape many environments.

 Focusing on rock forms is a beautiful way of investigating a landscape.

 23. Go Chasin’ Waterfalls